 - Training Costs: An employee's training costs can be up to 10% to 20% of their salary over their first two to three years in the company.

-In view of the above, there’s no surprise that the biggest concern employee turnover presents is its financial costs, from recruiting and training new employees to replace the ones you’ve lost.
+In view of the above, there’s no surprise that the biggest concern employee turnover presents is its financial costs, from recruiting and training new employees to replacing the ones you’ve lost.
 In fact, some studies show that every time a business replaces a salaried employee, it costs them six to nine months’ salary on average.

 Discover more on How to Improve Employee Retention.